uc-cdis/data-portal/docs/portal_config.md

       }
     ],
-    "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "index": { // required; relates to the homepage "introduction": { // optional; text on homepage "heading": "", // optional; title of introduction
+    "homepageHref": "https://example.gen3.org/", // optional; link that the logo in header will pointing to "logoAltText": "VA logo and Seal, U.S. Department of Veterans Affairs Data Commons", // optional; alt text for logo, if not included the appName value will be used instead.
+    "index": { // required; relates to the homepage "introduction": { // optional; text on homepage "heading": "", // optional; title of introduction